 Although DMT is a schedule I drug in the US, plants that contain DMT are not prohibited and can be bought online from various vendors.
-However, as soon as you make an ayahuasca brew that contains DMT, the stuff becomes illegal, and using it breaks the law.
+However, as soon as you make an ayahuasca brew that contains DMT, the stuff becomes illegal and using it breaks the law.

 However, two major court cases in the past decade have opened a door for the legal use of ayahuasca.
 The religious groups UDV and Santo Diame are two churches that use ayahuasca as part of their healing ceremonies.
 Both succeeded in their legal challenges to ayahuasca law, which now allows them to practice the use of ayahuasca within the US.
-Joining these churches will give you the opportunity to use ayahuasca legally; although both groups are religions focussed on drug abstinence and other lifestyle changes, so aren’t for the casual ayahuasca user.
+Joining these churches will give you the opportunity to use ayahuasca legally; although both groups are religions focused on drug abstinence and other lifestyle changes, so aren’t for the casual ayahuasca user.

 AYAHUASCA LEGALITY IN CANADA